sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/requester.md

 Those URLs will let through requests for the Blockstream Green and Electrum cryptocurrency wallets, as well as the KeyBase chat client.

   :::caution
-  If you change your `allowed.list`, make sure you restart nym-network-requester.service to pick up the new allowed request list
+  If you change your `allowed.list`, make sure you restart the `nym-network-requester.service` to pick up the new allowed request list
   :::

 ### Adding URLs for other clients